Leg Extension Overview

 The leg extension is a great exercise for quad development and may be beneficial to include in your workout routines if your goals are more aesthetics-driven.

 - Select the desired resistance on the weight stack and insert the pin.

-- Then adjust the back rest so that your knees are just off the end of the seat.
+- Adjust the seat so that the knees are directly in line with the axis of the machine.

 - Sit down and position your shins behind the pad at the base of the machine.